MicrosoftDocs/well-architected/well-architected/service-guides/azure-firewall.md

 >
 >   For intra-virtual network traffic control, use [network security groups](/azure/virtual-network/network-security-groups-overview).
 >
-> - **Warm up Azure Firewall properly before performance tests.** Create initial traffic that isn't part of your load tests 20 minutes before the test.
+> - **Warm up Azure Firewall properly before performance tests.** Create initial traffic that isn't part of your load tests 20 minutes before your tests.
 Use diagnostics settings to capture scale-up and scale-down events.
 You can use the [Azure Load Testing](/azure/load-testing/overview-what-is-azure-load-testing) service to generate the initial traffic so you can scale up Azure Firewall to the maximum number of instances.
 > - **Configure an Azure Firewall subnet with a /26 address space.** You need a dedicated subnet for Azure Firewall.
 Azure Firewall provisions more capacity as it scales.
 >    A /26 address space ensures that the firewall has enough IP addresses available to accommodate the scaling.
 Azure Firewall doesn't require a subnet that's larger than /26.
 Name the Azure Firewall subnet **AzureFirewallSubnet**.
-> - **Don't enable advanced logging if you don't need it.** Azure Firewall provides some advanced logging capabilities that might be expensive to keep active.
+> - **Don't enable advanced logging if you don't need it.** Azure Firewall provides some advanced logging capabilities that can incur significant costs to keep active.
 Instead, you can use these capabilities for troubleshooting purposes only and for limited amounts of time.
 Disable capabilities when you don't need them.
 For example, [top flows and flow trace logs](/azure/firewall/enable-top-ten-and-flow-trace) are expensive and can cause excessive CPU and storage usage on the Azure Firewall infrastructure.

 ### Recommendations